erickcernarequejo/Carrito-Compras-JavaScript/README.md

 ## Expressions of Gratitude 🎁

 * Tell others about this project 📢
-* Invite a beer 🍺 or a coffee ☕ to the creator.
+* Invite a beer 🍺 or a coffee ☕ to the creator with [Paypal](https://www.paypal.com/paypalme/ECernaRequejo)